Marcus Allen (linebacker)

-Marcus Deshawn Allen (born August 7, 1996) is an American football inside linebacker for the Pittsburgh Steelers of the National Football League (NFL).
-He played college football at Penn State.
+Marcus Deshawn Allen (born August 7, 1996) is an American former professional football linebacker.
+He played college football for the Penn State Nittany Lions.
+He played for the Pittsburgh Steelers.

 Early life

-Allen attended Dr. Henry A. Wise Jr. High School in Upper Marlboro, Maryland, where he was a three year letterman.
+Allen attended Dr. Henry A. Wise Jr. High School in Upper Marlboro, Maryland, where he was a three-year letterman.
 He recorded just over 150 tackles and four interceptions over his four years in high school.
 He was rated a four-star recruit by Scout and 247Sports and a three-star prospect by ESPN and Rivals.
 He was ranked as a Top 30 prospect at safety nationally by Scout and 247Sports, and rated the No. 6 prep player in Maryland by 247Sports.
-He was named after All Pro and Superbowl Champion running back Marcus Allen.
+He was named after All-Pro and Super Bowl champion running back Marcus Allen.

 Recruiting

 College career

 Playing all 13 games, starting 7, Allen recorded a total of 58 tackles with one sack and two tackle for loss.
 During his sophomore season he ranked second on the team in tackles with 81 only behind Brandon Bell.
 Had six tackles and one forced fumble vs Georgia in the 2016 TaxSlayer Bowl.
-In his junior season he ranked No. 16 in the Big Ten with 7.9 tackles per game.
-No. 3 in the Big Ten and tied for No. 30 in the FBS with two fumble recoveries.
+In his junior season he ranked No. 16 in the Big Ten Conference with 7.9 tackles per game.
+No. 3 in the Big Ten and tied for No. 30 in the Football Bowl Subdivision (FBS) with two fumble recoveries.
 The 22-tackle effort vs. Minnesota ranked No. 3 on the FBS single-game list in 2016 (24 - Obi Melifonwu, UConn & Rodney Butler, NMSU).
 In 2016, Allen also blocked the field goal that Grant Haley would return for a touchdown to upset No. 2 Ohio State, which became known as the Block Six.